Lifespan of shut-off valve

 Plumbing

-The answer to 'lifespan of shut-off valve' is that a well-maintained shut-off valve can typically last 20-50 years or more.
-Shut-off valves are critical components in a home's plumbing system, allowing you to turn off the water supply to a specific fixture or the entire house in case of a leak or other emergency.
-The actual lifespan of a shut-off valve depends on factors like the quality of the valve, how often it's used, and the water pressure and mineral content in your home's water supply.
+The answer to 'lifespan of shut-off valve' is that the typical lifespan of a shut-off valve is 20-50 years, depending on the quality of the valve and the frequency of use.
+Shut-off valves are critical components in a home's plumbing system, allowing you to turn off the water supply to a specific fixture or the entire home in case of a leak or for maintenance.
+With proper care and occasional lubrication, a high-quality shut-off valve can last for decades.
+However, older valves or those that are frequently operated may wear out sooner and need to be replaced to prevent leaks or water damage.

 Step-by-Step Guide